-Governance Strategy Risk management

-- MAM appointed a Chief Sustainability Officer to lead the delivery of its ESG commitments - In addition to the Financed Emissions Working Group (established in FY2022), we formed a Climate Risk Working Group with representatives from all Risk Management Group divisions - Further leveraged the Group's Climate Solutions Taskforce and CGM's Energy Transition Steering Committee to coordinate and facilitate the growth of energy transition opportunities in the business. - Published our first combined 2022 Net Zero and Climate Risk Report which provides detail on the four areas of action and our broader net zero strategy - Made a series of new investments in climate mitigation and adaptation spanning established and new technologies. - Grew our internal employee network on sustainability issues, Green@Macquarie, which now has over 2,600 members. - Updated Macquarie's risk management framework documentation to include a definition of climate risk - Completed physical and transition climate scenario analysis as part of the Australian Prudential Regulation Authority (APRA)'s Climate Vulnerability Assessment - Completed screening level climate scenario analysis of commodity trading for Macquarie's European regulated entity.

-Continue to enrich Board and executive insight and visibility of climate related risks and opportunities

-- Macquarie's Climate Solutions Taskforce will bring together business leaders and climate expertise to strengthen coordination and drive action to deliver the best climate solutions for our businesses and those of our clients and partners. - Develop and report emissions baselines, targets, and transition plans for the remaining carbon intensive sectors, in accordance with the NZBA Guidelines - Support greater collaboration between diverse stakeholders, regulators, clients, and portfolio companies to facilitate a low carbon transition - Develop methods to measure and track emissions reductions strategies across our Scope 3 operational value chain emissions.
-This includes a continued focus on evolving our carbon offsetting strategy in line with industry guidance. - Integrate climate risk further into our broader risk management framework, policies and procedures - Continue to develop climate risk scenario analysis and stress testing capabilities and ensure that analysis undertaken is useful - Continue to assess and adopt regulatory needs and expectations in relation to climate risk.
+Governance Strategy Risk management Progress during FV2023 See existing governance structure in Section 6 of the 2022 Net Zero and Climate Risk Report MAM appointed a Chief Sustainability Officer to lead the delivery of its ESG commitments In addition to the Financed Emissions Working Group (established in FY2022), we formed a Climate Risk Working Group with representatives from all Risk Management Group divisions Further leveraged the Group's Climate Solutions Taskforce and CGM's Energy Transition Steering Committee to coordinate and facilitate the growth of energy transition opportunities in the business.
+Published our first combined 2022 Net Zero and Climate Risk Report which provides detail on the four areas of action and our broader net zero strategy Made a series of new investments in climate mitigation and adaptation spanning established and new technologies.
+See strategy implementation and engagement case studies in Section 4 of the 2022 Net Zero and Climate Risk Report Grew our internal employee network on sustainability issues, Green@Macquarie, which now has over 2,600 members.
+See risk management section 7 of the 2022 Net Zero and Climate Risk Report Updated Macquarie's risk management framework documentation to include a definition of climate risk Completed physical and transition climate scenario analysis as part of the Australian Prudential Regulation Authority (APRA)'s Climate Vulnerability Assessment Completed screening level climate scenario analysis of commodity trading for Macquarie's European regulated entity.
+Focus beyond FY2023 Continue to enrich Board and executive insight and visibility of climate related risks and opportunities Macquarie's Climate Solutions Taskforce will bring together business leaders and climate expertise to strengthen coordination and drive action to deliver the best climate solutions for our businesses and those of our clients and partners.
+Develop and report emissions baselines, targets, and transition plans for the remaining carbon intensive sectors, in accordance with the NZBA Guidelines Support greater collaboration between diverse stakeholders, regulators, clients, and portfolio companies to facilitate a low carbon transition Develop methods to measure and track emissions reductions strategies across our Scope 3 operational value chain emissions.
+This includes a continued focus on evolving our carbon offsetting strategy in line with industry guidance.
+Integrate climate risk further into our broader risk management framework, policies and procedures Continue to develop climate risk scenario analysis and stress testing capabilities and ensure that analysis undertaken is useful Continue to assess and adopt regulatory needs and expectations in relation to climate risk.